chrisbradleyy/LeDataSciFi.github.io/assignments/asgn01.md

 ### Polish the repo for "publication"

 **Open the README file.
-Update it as needed in light of the new structure of the repo (aren't there new files and folders).**
+Update it as needed in light of the new structure of the repo.
+(Aren't there new files and folders?)**

 ## Grading rubric